Google cancels all-hands meeting on diversity firestorm

 Google CEO Sundar Pichai has canceled an all-hands meeting scheduled for Thursday afternoon to address the diversity controversy that has dogged company for the past week after some of the proposed questions were leaked online.

-The personal safety of Google employees was cited as the reason for the cancellation in a Pichai memo obtained by Recode.
+The personal safety of Google employees was cited as the reason for the cancellation in a Pichai email sent to employees Thursday.
 Pichai said he had heard from several employees concerned about online harassment they would receive due to their names and questions being published by outside websites.

 Pichai called the meeting in the wake of the firing of a Google engineer named James Damore, who wrote a 10-page manifesto titled "Google's Ideological Echo Chamber" that argued a gender gap at Google exists not because of sexism, but because of "biological" differences between men and women.
 The memo went viral after being posted on an internal network and sparked outrage from Google employees.